henderea/MemoryTamer/README.md

 A RubyMotion application for keeping memory usage in check.
 Shows up in the menu bar and shows current free ram (refreshed every 2 seconds).

-**Note:** I got the name idea from App Tamer (<http://www.stclairsoft.com/AppTamer/>), but I don't plan to sell this or distribute it widely, so hopefully the naming won't be an issue.

 **Note:** The plain allocation method uses the C code from <http://forums.macrumors.com/showpost.php?p=8941184&postcount=54>

 ###Release notes